spark-c/kidslinkedConverter/README.md

 # Collin Sparks, created 11/9/2019
 # Python 3

 The first longer script I wrote; it's very messy in retrospect, but it still does what I need it to do.
-Currently rewriting for integration in another project.
+Has bee rewritten for integration in another project; readme to be cleaned up and updated more thoroughly after.

 This was written for a local company to save them hours of manually transferring data between .docx and .xlsx formats.